Law Office FAQ

 Illinois requires a two year waiting period before a couple can get a no-fault divorce.
 The parties can waive this if they have lived separate and apart for a period of six months.
 Separate and apart can be the date when the spouses proclaim that they realized their differences were irreconcilable.

-After your initial consultation, an initial retainer is typically required upon commencement of our services.
-The amount of the initial retainer is determined based on our hourly rate and the predicted services that will be needed.
-The legal fees and costs that are incurred will then be credited against your initial retainer.
+After your initial consultation, an initial retainer is typically required upon commencement of legal services.
+The amount of the initial retainer is determined based on an hourly rate and the predicted services that will be needed.
+The legal fees and costs that are incurred will then be credited against the initial retainer.

-We cannot provide an estimate of your total costs because Family Law matters, by their very nature, have a way of becoming more complex and more time consuming than they first appear to you or us.
+It is difficult to provide an estimate of total costs because Family Law matters, by their very nature, have a way of becoming more complex and more time consuming than they first appear to you or us.
 The emotional dynamics between you and your spouse, the sense of cooperation between each two of you, as well as the level of cooperation between the attorneys, have a direct bearing on the amount of time and therefore the cost that will be spent on a case.

 If the initial retainer has not been exhausted, the balance remaining will be refunded to you.